Parreirao2/Parreirao2/README.md

 # Hi, I'm Diogo Parreirao 👋

-**AI Team Lead | Automation Enthusiast | Lifelong Learner**
+**AI Developer | Automation Enthusiast | Lifelong Learner**

 ---

 ## 🚀 About Me

-I'm a passionate AI Team Lead with a love for learning new things and automating everything I can.
+I'm a passionate AI Developer with a love for learning new things and automating everything I can.
 Whether it's optimizing data pipelines or tinkering with new technologies, I'm always looking for ways to work smarter and empower teams with data-driven solutions.

 ---